VijayaMadhuriYeramala/data-visualization-project/README.md

 # data-visualization-project
-Data visualization project using Excel dashboards and python charts
+Data visualization project using Excel dashboards
 # 📊 Sales Data Analysis using Excel

 ## 🔧 Tools Used